tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    The position of the widget's geometry is ignored and the widget is always placed in the top-left corner of the terminal.

+   The new main widget must not have a parent widget, otherwise the call will do nothing.

 .. cpp:function:: ZPainter painter()

    Returns a painter that allows modifying the the ``ZTerminal`` side terminal buffer directly.